meluiz/tailant/README.md

 ## Quick Start

-1. Installation: To use Tailant in your project, you can install it as a dependency:
+1. To use Tailant in your project, you can install it as a dependency:

 ```bash
 # npm